 World Water Day

-World Water Day is on 22 March every year.
-It is an annual United Nations Observance, started in 1993, that celebrates water and raises awareness of the 2 billion people currently living without access to safe water.
+The 2023 celebration of World Water Day features "Accelerating Change".
+The event takes place every year on 22 March to celebrate water and raises awareness of the 2 billion people currently living without access to safe water.
 A core focus of World Water Day is to inspire action towards Sustainable Development Goal (SDG) 6: water and sanitation for all by 2030.

 At the 34th UN-Water Meeting in March 2021, the UN-Water Members and Partners decided that the theme of the 2023 World Water Day (22 March) and the World Toilet Day (19 November) campaign, of the same year will be “Accelerating Change.”
 The UN World Water Development Report will further focus on partnerships and cooperation with the provisional title “Accelerating Change through Partnerships and Cooperation”.

 UN-Water coordinates the global thematic campaigns for the annual United Nations international observances on freshwater and sanitation: World Water Day and World Toilet Day.
 We also contribute to other engagement initiatives on key water-related issues, and communicate with audiences via UN-Water’s social media channels.